SideStore/SideStore-Docs/developers/sources/guide.md

 ## New features on the horizon

 Not entirely sure what these will look like and they are not set in stone yet.
-But these should give you any idea of what future features AltStore Sources might have.
+But these should give you any idea of what future features AltSources might have.

 ### Patreon support